Kabrena Rodda: Early life and education

-Rodda discovered the military during her high school studies.
-She entered the United States Air Force Academy, where she loved the chemistry aspects of her education.
+Rodda chose to join the military during her high school studies.
+She entered the United States Air Force Academy, where she loved the hands-on aspect of an academy education -- particularly her experiences learning science through chemistry labs.
 One of her first military assignments was serving as a chemical weapons inspector, performing analytical lab studies to support the United Nations.
-She completed a master's degree at the University of Washington, where she performed postmortem forensic toxicology.
-She returned to the Air Force Academy to teach chemistry, and then moved to Monash University for her doctoral studies in forensic medicine.
-She developed methods to screen human tissue for psychiatric medicines and drug misuse.
+She completed a master's degree at the University of Washington in analytical chemistry, studying the postmortem forensic toxicology of serotonergic drugs for her thesis.
+She returned to the Air Force Academy to teach chemistry, and then moved to Monash University for her doctoral studies in the field of forensic toxicology.
+She developed methods to screen postmortem human tissue for psychiatric medicines and commonly abused drugs, and then used those methods to study trends in human fatalities involving the studied drugs.

 Career

 Rodda spent much of her career in the United States Air Force.
-She was first assigned to monitor weapons treaties.
-She joined the Director of National Intelligence to work on the United States' National Security Strategy.
+Between completing her advanced degrees and teaching at the Air Force Academy, she performed duties in support of US weapons treaty monitoring and counter-weapons of mass destruction (Counter-WMD) activities.

-At the US Air Force, Rodda managed a $30 million nuclear nonproliferation program, where she gave advice on chemical issues at the National Counterproliferation Center.
-As a colonel, she was responsible for commanding detachments, squadrons and groups.
-She worked with the United Nations as a special commission inspector and laboratory chief in Iraq in the nineties, and has since led efforts to educate others on chemical threat.
-Twenty years later, working with the Organization for Prohibition of Chemical Weapons, Rodda wrote the American Chemical Society policy paper Preventing the Reemergence of Chemical Weapons.
+During her time serving in the US Air Force, Rodda managed a $30 million nuclear nonproliferation program, and later served as a Senior Military Advisor on chemical issues at the National Counterproliferation Center.
+Retiring as a colonel, she also had the honor of serving as a commander at the Detachment, Squadron, and Group level.
+She worked with the United Nations Special Commission (UNSCOM) as a weapons inspector and laboratory chief in Iraq in the nineties, and has since led efforts to educate others on how to recognize and actionably respond to evolving chemical threats.
+Twenty years later, in partnership with the Organization for Prohibition of Chemical Weapons, Rodda led the writing team for the American Chemical Society policy statement Preventing the Reemergence of Chemical Weapons.
 Rodda worked on consequence management as part of the build up to the Sydney Olympics.

-Alongside nuclear weapons, Rodda has studied the proliferation of synthetic drugs.
-She wrote a policy paper on legal highs and described them as the "new pandemic".
+At National War College, Rodda studied national security strategy and wrote a policy paper on synthetic street drugs (then commonly referred to as "legal highs") in which she promoted influenza-like surveillance to get ahead of the public health threat they present, described the rising unexpected toxicities and deaths involving such drugs as the "new pandemic".

 Rodda eventually joined Pacific Northwest National Laboratory, where she continued to work on chemical security, and the development of an ethical framework for chemistry research.
+She currently manages the Analytical Chemistry and Instrumentation program within PNNL's Nuclear, Chemical, and Biological Technologies Division and serves as PNNL’s Air Force and Space Force subsector manager, bridging the gap between fundamental scientific research and development and military operational needs.